 - Name and address

-- Direct debit authorization information, including bank account and routing numbers
+- Direct debit authorization and bank account numbers

 How Is Form 9465 Different from Form 433-D?

-Form 9465, Installment Agreement Request, is also involved in the installment agreement process.
-You use this form to request an installment agreement, and if the IRS approves your request, Form 433-D comes next to finalize the agreement with you.
+Use Form 9465 to request an installment agreement, and if the IRS approves your request, Form 433-D comes next to finalize the agreement with you.

 Form 9465 requires this information from you: